 Digital mammography can legally be performed only in facilities that are certified, such as the Diagnostic Breast Center.

-Breast ultrasound, also known as sonography or ultrasonography, is frequently used to evaluate breast abnormalities that are found with screening or diagnostic mammography or during a physician performed clinical breast exam.
+Breast ultrasound, also known as sonography or ultrasonography, is frequently used to evaluate breast abnormalities that are found with screening or diagnostic mammography or during a physician-performed clinical breast exam.
 Ultrasound allows significant freedom in obtaining images of the breast from almost any orientation.
-Ultrasound is excellent at imaging cysts: round, fluid-filled, pockets inside the breast.
-Additionally, ultrasound can often quickly determine if a suspicious area is in fact a cyst (always non-cancerous) or an increased density of solid tissue (dense mass) which may require a biopsy to determine if it is malignant (cancerous).
+Ultrasound is excellent at imaging cysts, which are round, fluid-filled, pockets inside the breast.
+Additionally, ultrasound can often quickly determine if a suspicious area is in fact a cyst (almost always benign) or an increased density of solid tissue (dense mass), which may require a biopsy to determine if it is malignant (cancerous).